 Even though the written part of your college application is finished once you send it out, there are still many things you can do.
 Do you have any questions concerning the school?
 Are there any changes to your application?
 Do you want to send the university your résumé?
 If there are additions to your application or you have any questions or concerns, you should reach out to your admission counselor.
 This not only shows initiative but could also provide you important information you need about the status of your application.

 3. Work on scholarship applications

 I know, I know—you just finished writing supplements and essays galore, and now you need to write more?!
-However, researching and completing scholarships is an extremely important part of the application process.
+However, researching and applying for scholarships is an extremely important part of the admission process.
 These scholarships can provide you many opportunities for merit and financial aid for college, study abroad, or research projects.
 There are hundreds of websites that contain applications for scholarships.
 And there are so many awards to choose from: some require essays, some are for members of certain organizations or clubs, some are for people who live in certain states.
 Look up scholarships that interest you and apply!
 You have nothing to lose and everything to gain.